 Another approach is to teleport until you find a defensible spot.
 It may be worth reading magic mapping to find if the layout has any suitable spots and to know if you are near them.
 This represents more of a commitment, but it avoids the scenario where the entrance points, the upstairs, and everywhere between are packed full of nasties and on returning to the level you are immediately in serious danger.

 - Gear with negative energy resistance - Reduces damage from torment and draining death curses.

 - Gear with stat boosts - Improves your general performance and decreases the likelihood of unexpectedly reaching stat zero from death curses.

-- Gear with magic resistance - Characters with low magic resistance will have a much worse time dealing with the sphinxes than characters with insurmountable magic resistance.
+- Gear with willpower - Weak-willed characters will have a much worse time dealing with the sphinxes than characters with insurmountable will.
 You don't need it for the entire branch, but it's very useful for that one stretch (and handy when dealing with ancient liches out of the blue).

-- Necromutation - Provides immunity to draining, torment, and rot for living characters (although you become vulnerable to the Dispel Undead from ushabtiu, but this is comparatively insignificant).
-Beware of lack of access to potions though.
+- Necromutation - Provides immunity to draining and torment.
+However, you become vulnerable to Dispel Undead Range (from ushabtiu) and lose access to potions.

 - Death's Door - Gives a long enough period of invulnerability to escape upstairs from almost anything in Tomb.

 - Borgnjor's Revivification - For when you unexpectedly end up on 10 HP in the middle of a bunch of mummies (Does a very similar job to Death's Door).

 - Statue Form - Provides significant torment resistance without the downsides of Necromutation, including its use with good gods.
 Slows your actions and cannot be used if you worship Zin, however.